-efforts could enhance public confidence in the oversight of law enforcement.
+As noted elsewhere in this report, DOJ has a hand in shaping the way state and local police operate by enforcing federal laws covering the conduct of such agencies.
+Success in these efforts could enhance public confidence in the oversight of law enforcement.
 To this end, DOJ's Civil Rights Division and the FBI rely on their authority to pursue officials or agencies depriving persons of their constitutionally protected rights.
-Such actions can be broken down into "color of law"59 cases and "pattern or practice"60 investigations (discussed above).
+Such actions can be broken down into "color of law" cases and "pattern or practice" investigations (discussed above).

 The FBI is the lead federal agency for investigating color of law abuses and can initiate cases involving official misconduct, which DOJ can prosecute.
-61 Such cases involve excessive force, discriminatory harassment, sexual assault, false arrests, or unlawful stops, searches, or arrests.
-In 2012, the FBI opened 380 color of law cases, representing 42% of its civil rights investigations.
-63 In 2014, the FBI investigated the shooting of Michael Brown by police in Ferguson, MO.64
+Such cases involve excessive force, discriminatory harassment, sexual assault, false arrests, or unlawful stops, searches, or arrests.
+The FBI reported that in 2014 its investigations resulted in 72 indictments for color of law violations.

-Additionally, DOJ's Civil Rights Division can review the patterns or practices "of law enforcement agencies that may be violating people's federal rights"65 and seek civil remedies when "law enforcement agencies have policies or practices that foster a pattern of misconduct by employees."
+Additionally, DOJ's Civil Rights Division can review the patterns or practices "of law enforcement agencies that may be violating people's federal rights" and seek civil remedies when "law enforcement agencies have policies or practices that foster a pattern of misconduct by employees."
 Such remedies target agencies, not individual officers.
 DOJ reviews can be initiated when agencies are suspected of